-Schedule Wisdom Teeth Removal With Either Dr. Perry L. Brooks or Dr. Seth R. Brooks Today
+Schedule Wisdom Teeth Removal With Either Dr. Seth R. Brooks Today

-For patients in the who still have their Wisdom Teeth, Dr. Perry L. Brooks or Dr. Seth R. Brooks are available to extract them.
+For patients in the who still have their Wisdom Teeth, Dr. Seth R. Brooks is available to extract them.
 They consistently put patients first so that everyone who walks through the door of their Norman office feels welcomed and confident.

 Using their knowledge and experience, they can provide a simple, painless, and fast wisdom teeth removal experience with a low chance of complications.
 Don’t wait until your wisdom teeth become problematic; schedule your extraction procedure today by calling Oklahoma Dental Implants and Oral Surgery at (405) 329-3500.